lorenzodallamico/G-DynaDist/README.md

 * The notebooks can be used to obtain the pictures appearing in the paper.
 In particular `Recognize graphs` generates Figure 3b, `Recognize synthetic graphs` generates Figure 3a, `Recognize_shufflings` generates Figure 2.

+* The notebook `Example` is gives an illustratory example of use of the distance and of the pre-processing that one needs to make on the input data.

 ## Folders to be added
 * `Data/Graphs`: the data that should be inside of it are generated with the notebook named `Prepare_graphs` and they consists in a simple preprocessing of the data contained in `Data/SPData` so to make them completely uniform in terms of format and represent them both in the format `(i,j,t)` and `(i,j,t,τ)`.